tu-delft-library/rdm101-book/_sources/intro.md

 # Connect with us

-We are an international open source community that welcomes discussion, feedback, and contributions of many kinds.
+We are an international team focuses on teaching open science that welcomes discussion, feedback, and contributions of many kinds.
 Here are a few ways to connect more with us.

 ::::{grid} 1 1 2 2